mikespub-org/seblucas-cops/DESIGN.md

 - PHP Packages
   - kiwilan/php-opds for OPDS 2.0 feeds
+  - mikespub/codedread-kthoom for the comic reader
   - mikespub/epub-loader to search information on books, authors etc.
   - nikic/fast-route as alternative for symfony/routing (legacy)
   - webonyx/graphql-php for the GraphQL interface
+- Git Packages
+  - adminer/editor to edit Calibre database tables
 - Via CDN in templates
   - datatables.net with datatables.net-bs5
   - graphiql with react, react-dom and graphql